Christianity and Islam: Mormonism and Islam

 Mormonism and Islam have been compared to one another ever since the earliest origins of the former in the nineteenth century, often by detractors of one religion or the other—or both.
 For instance, Joseph Smith, the founding prophet of Mormonism, was referred to as "the modern Mahomet" by the New York Herald, shortly after his murder in June 1844.
 This epithet repeated a comparison that had been made from Smith's earliest career, one that was not intended at the time to be complimentary.
 Comparison of the Mormon and Muslim prophets still occurs today, sometimes for derogatory or polemical reasons but also for more scholarly and neutral purposes.
 While Mormonism and Islam certainly have many similarities, there are also significant, fundamental differences between the two religions.
-Mormon–Muslim relations have historically been cordial; recent years have seen increasing dialogue between adherents of the two faiths, and cooperation in charitable endeavors, especially in the Middle and Far East.
+Mormon-Muslim relations have historically been cordial; recent years have seen increasing dialogue between adherents of the two faiths, and cooperation in charitable endeavors, especially in the Middle and Far East.

-Christianity and Druze

-Christianity and Druze are Abrahamic religions that share a historical traditional connection with some major theological differences.
-The two faiths share a common place of origin in the Middle East, and consider themselves to be monotheistic.
-Even though the faith originally developed out of Ismaili Islam, Druze do not identify as Muslim.

-The relationship between the Druze and Christians has been characterized by harmony and coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.
-Over the centuries a number of the Druze embraced Christianity, such as some of Shihab dynasty members, as well as the Abi-Lamma clan.

-Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Mount Lebanon, Jabal al-Druze, Galilee, and Mount Carmel.
-The Maronites and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.

-Christianity does not include belief in reincarnation or the transmigration of the soul, unlike the Druze.
-Christians engage in evangelism, often through the establishment of missions, unlike the Druze who do not accept converts; even marriage outside the Druze faith is rare and strongly discouraged.
-Similarities between the Druze and Christians include commonalities in their view of views on marriage and divorce, as well as belief in the oneness of God and theophany.
-The Druze faith incorporates some elements of Christianity, and other religious beliefs.

-Both faiths give a prominent place to Jesus: Jesus is the central figure of Christianity, and in the Druze faith, Jesus is considered an important prophet of God, being among the seven prophets who appeared in different periods of history.
-Both religions venerated John the Baptist, Saint George, Elijah, and other common figures.
+Cultural influences

+Scholars and intellectuals agree Christians have made significant contributions to Arab and Islamic civilization since the introduction of Islam, and they have had a significant impact contributing the culture of the Middle East and North Africa and other areas.
+Eastern Christian scientists and scholars of the medieval Islamic world (particularly Nestorian Christians) contributed to the Arab Islamic civilization during the Ummayads and the Abbasids periods by translating works of Greek philosophers to Syriac and afterwards to Arabic.
+They also excelled in philosophy, science, theology and medicine.
+Byzantine science played an important and crucial role in the transmission of classical knowledge to the Islamic world.